zcheatle5/web-design-challenge/README.md

 # Web-Design-Challenge

 ## Project Proposal
-Use HTML, CSS and BOOTSTRAP to create a website that serves as a weather visualization dashboard using weather data/plots from a previous project.
+Create a website that serves as a weather visualization dashboard using weather data/plots from a previous project.

 ### Website Components